NRC Program — Updated June 2026

 Open

-Dedicated to SMEs developing or deploying artificial intelligence solutions.
-The program initiated more than 250 projects in its first year, covering natural language processing, computer vision, predictive analytics, and other AI domains.
-AI Assist follows the same ITA-led application process as Core IRAP.
+Dedicated to SMEs building and deploying generative AI (GenAI) and deep learning solutions, including deep neural networks, natural language processing, and computer vision.
+NRC IRAP also runs a separate call for proposals (anticipated budget $10.5 million) for not-for-profit and post-secondary organizations that help SMEs adopt AI.
+AI Assist follows the same ITA-led process as Core IRAP.
 Projects must involve genuine AI development or significant AI integration — simply using off-the-shelf AI tools does not qualify.

 Technology Grants Guide →